a-t-em/Rosetta-Code-Challenges/README.md

-A compilation of the Rosetta Stone challenges I’ve completed in JavaScript for backup and reference.
+A compilation of my solutions to Rosetta Code challenges for backup and reference.